Hunter Luepke: Professional career

 Luepke was signed by the Dallas Cowboys as an undrafted free agent on April 29, 2023, shortly after the conclusion of the 2023 NFL draft, and received a $200,000 signing bonus.
 He made the Cowboys' initial 53-man roster coming out of training camp.
 In his rookie season Luepke recorded 3 carries for 13 yards and a touchdown, 2 receptions for 10 yards, 4 tackles, and 1 kickoff return for 15 yards.

-On September 3, 2025, Luepke signed a two-year $7.5 million extension with the Cowboys.
+On September 3, 2025, Luepke signed a two-year $7.5 million extension with the Cowboys, making him one of the highest-paid fullbacks in the NFL.